Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/README.md

 char mqttOutput[200];
 ```

-Next is to set a reset to reset the counter of a new frame.
+Next is to set a reset to reset the counter on a new frame.
 This is done in `line 615`:
 ```c
   Circle = 0; //By JIM reset counter
   Heart = 0;